minprog/cs50x-1718-1819/practice/20 modulo/modulo.md

 ## Minicrypto

-We’re going to write a program that finds the divisors of a number.
+We're going to write a program that finds the divisors of a number.
 Example output:

     Number:   18
     Divisors: 1 2 3 6 9 18

-When you enter the number `18` into this program, it shows that it’s divisible by the numbers `1` (all numbers are), `2`, `3`, `6`, `9`, and `18` (itself).
+When you enter the number `18` into this program, it shows that it's divisible by the numbers `1` (all numbers are), `2`, `3`, `6`, `9`, and `18` (itself).

-Finding the divisors of a number is a problem that you’ll run across a lot in computer science, most notably in the cryptography that keeps our internet communication secure.
+Finding the divisors of a number is a problem that you'll run across a lot in computer science, most notably in the cryptography that keeps our internet communication secure.

 ###Step 1:
 Create a new file in the directory `modulo` called `divisors.c`.
 Copy the following code into it: